suthatta/databases/Week1/MAKEME.md

 10. What is the population of the world ?

 ```
-Homework should be handed in as a text-file with the queries and results (either in one big file, or as separate files)
+Homework should at least be handed in as a text-file with the sql-queries and results (either in one big file, or as separate files)
+or, as preparation for the next steps of the course, by writing a node-JS program, that creates the database (step 1) and run the queries (step 2)